Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 	- 3 is a little bit better than 50% chance of success
 	- 4 is a little bit worse than 50% chance of success
 	- 7 is a guaranteed failure

+- Sometimes, you will not be given a Difficulty number to target.
+	- Since you must give any qualties that can contribute to the roll ([Skills], [Assets], [Abilities], [Cyphers], [Effort]) make sure that you understand the context of the roll and why you may not be given a Difficulty number to target.
+-

 ## Effort